-Group GPA GRE verbal GRE quantitative Retention Rate All MPH 2014-2018 3.35 150 149 90.0% Under-represented 2014-2018 (subset of above ) 3.33 147 148 89.4%
+Group GPA GRE verbal GRE quantitative Retention Rate All MPH 2014-2018 3.35 150 149 90.0% Under-represented 2014-2018 (subset of above) 3.33 147 148 89.4%

-KEY: GPA: Entering Grade Point Average; GRE: Graduate Record Exam; Retention Rate: Students making adequate progress or have completed the program;
+KEY: GPA: Entering Grade Point Average; GRE: Graduate Record Exam; Retention Rate: Students making adequate progress or have completed the program; Target: Underrepresented students targeted by program.

-Also included in Table 33 are data collected from MPH faculty to determine the under-represented faculty populations.
-Data collected from MPH faculty to determine the under-represented faculty populations are represented in more detail below in Tables 36 and 37.
+Data collected from MPH faculty to determine the under-represented faculty populations are represented below in Tables 36 and 37.
 The tables are stratified by emphasis area (Table 36) and by the year of when the faculty member was recruited by the program (Table 37).
-The program's approach to increasing underrepresented groups in the MPH faculty body has been successful, with 25% to 50% of new faculty recruited in the last three years, and 34% of the total current faculty self-reporting as one or more of the defined priority groups.
+The program's approach to increasing underrepresented groups in the MPH faculty body has been successful, with 29% of current faculty self-reporting as one of the defined priority groups.